How to make money before the end of the financial year

 7 things you can do right now

-By the end of February, professional services firms should have billed 70-80% of their revenue for this financial year, as well as having a good idea about how they’re going to make the remainder of their budget for FY2018.
+As we near the end of March*, professional services firms should have billed around 80% of their revenue for this financial year, as well as having a good idea about how they’re going to make the remainder of their budget for FY2018.
 If you haven’t - or if the pipeline looks a little bare - you don’t have to panic just yet.
 Instead, look for the tree with the low hanging fruit and shake the branches hard until it falls.

 To find out exactly how to do that, read on and discover my 7 tips for finding more fees today, without needing to bump up your prices.